sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 - Example

-  No key name, just use default value "RANDOM_NUMBER".
+  No key name, just use the default value "RANDOM_NUMBER".

   ![][random_number_default_define]